veepi/Udacity_DevOps_CICD_Project/README.md

 ## Project Plan

 * The Trello board for the project could be found here: https://trello.com/b/kzbnPlqm
-* Spreadsheets with the original and final project plans are in the Github repo here: <TODO: Add spreadsheet>
+* Spreadsheets with the original and final project plans are in the Github repo at [docs/VP_Proj2_Project Plan.xlsx](./docs/VP_Proj2_Project%20Plan.xlsx)

 ---